EdM in Education of the Deaf

 Requirements for Degree Completion and Licensure

 ASL Language Requirement

-By the end of the graduate program in Education of the Deaf, students are expected to be skilled in a bilingual and bicultural approach and to have achieved proficiency in American Sign Language at levels determined by licensure.
+By the end of the graduate program in Education of the Deaf, students will have competency developing and implementing a bilingual/bicultural curriculum and will have achieved proficiency in American Sign Language.
 Most classes will be taught in American Sign Language, and some advanced classes may be taught without an interpreter.